Vaccination race enlists grassroots aides to fight mistrust

 That’s a common narrative.
 But it’s not the whole story.

-For many Blacks, mistrust of medical institutions is deep-seated.
+For many Black people, mistrust of medical institutions is deep-seated.
 Their reasons are varied, vehement and often valid.
 And they don’t even start with Tuskegee, the U.S. government study that began in 1932 and withheld treatment for Black men with syphilis.

-Mistrust stems from surgeries on enslaved women to the absence of Blacks in studies that guide modern-day medical decisions.
+Mistrust stems from surgeries on enslaved women to the absence of Black people in studies that guide modern-day medical decisions.
 It includes mistaken assumptions claiming race-based biological differences, and disrespect in the doctor’s office.

-Some U.S. polls and statistics show hesitancy in some communities of color is falling, though vaccination rates are still highest among whites.
-In Chicago, the gap has narrowed but rates for first doses are 36% whites, 30% Latino and 24% Blacks.
+Some U.S. polls and statistics show hesitancy in some communities of color is falling, though vaccination rates are still highest among white people.
+In Chicago, the gap has narrowed but rates for first doses are 36% white people, 30% Hispanic people and 24% Black people.

 Simmons is on a mission to change that.